 Although your Florida condominium association may be responsible for the exterior of your building, your Florida condominium unit owners insurance policy is still responsible for replacing the entire interior of your condo unit.
-There are many Florida condominium insurance companies writing this type of coverage.
+If your condo unit will be your primary residence, we have many Florida condominium insurance companies writing this type of coverage.
 The experts at Statewide Insurance will make sure you are properly covered.

-Click Here For Your Florida Condominium Association Insurance Quotes!
+Click Here You Need An Online Quote For Your Condominium Association!

 Or call us toll free at 1-888-929-2467.

 What is covered by a Florida condominium unit owner’s insurance policy?

 What other coverages are available with a Florida condominium unit owner’s insurance policy?

 What coverages might be excluded in a Florida condominium unit owner’s insurance policy?

 What does replacement cost and actual cash value mean?

 Why do they want to insure my Florida condominium unit for so much?

 How can I save money on my Florida condominium unit owner’s insurance?